daintree2016/avyona_website/README.md

 # Avyona - Single Product eCommerce Website

-Welcome to **Avyona**, a single-product eCommerce website built.
+Welcome to **Avyona**, a eCommerce website built.
 This repository serves as the collaborative base for our team to develop, enhance, and complete the website.

 ---

 ## 🌟 Project Overview

-- **Website Type:** Single-product eCommerce
+- **Website Type:** eCommerce
 - **Purpose:** Showcase a product with attractive UI/UX and smooth animations
 - **Features:**
   - Product display with images and descriptions